Artesia, New Mexico: Economy

 The principal economic activities which support Artesia are the oil and gas industry, agriculture, and dairy.
 Prominent local oil and gas businesses include Wilbanks Trucking Services, EOG Resources, Mack Energy Corporation, and Marbob Energy Corp.
 In the fall of 2010, Concho Resources acquired most of Marbob Energy Corp's assets for nearly $1.6 billion.
-HollyFrontier Corporation also operates the Navajo Refinery, the largest refinery in New Mexico, at the corner of 1st and Main Street.
+HFSinclair Corporation also operates the Navajo Refinery, the largest refinery in New Mexico, at the corner of 1st and Main Street.

 Artesia is home to the former Abo Elementary School, identified by One Nation Underground (ISBN 0-8147-7522-5) as the first and most likely only public school which is entirely underground and equipped to function as a fallout shelter.
 The school, completed in 1962, had a concrete slab roof which served as the school's playground.
 It contained a large storage facility with room for supplies for 2000 people in the event of nuclear warfare.
 The building was listed on the National Register of Historic Places in 1999 and is located at 1802 W Centre Ave.

 The city has one of the few residential training sites of the Federal Law Enforcement Training Centers, mostly for the United States Border Patrol, BIA Police, and the US Air Marshals.
 The center is located on the former campus of the College of Artesia, which operated from 1966 to 1971.

 Artesia has a high-voltage direct current back-to-back station which connects the eastern and western electric grids in Eddy County.
 This tie, built by General Electric in 1983, can transfer a maximum power of 200 megawatts.
 The used voltage is 82 kV.

 The Artesia Restaurant and Hotel is prominently featured as a location in the film The Man Who Fell to Earth starring David Bowie.

-Edgar Mitchell, Apollo 14 astronaut and sixth man to walk on the Moon, identified Artesia as his "hometown".